hlq1983/DWS/README.md

 # Unit: seconds
 #                                                                                                                                 expr      min       lq     mean   median       uq      max neval
-# DWS(h, xyz, t, n, m, freq, kata, spevar, dfreq, dkata, iunit, imodel, itheory, ialgorithm, iseed = iseed + 1, tol = 1e-05, no = 200) 471.8445 476.9018 479.5849 478.8434 480.3728 489.9622     5
+# DWS(h, xyz, t, n, m, freq, kata, spevar, dfreq, dkata, iunit, imodel, itheory, ialgorithm, iseed = iseed + 1, tol = 1e-05, no = 200)  904.6454 911.135 915.4537 919.4522 919.5371 922.4989     5
 #
-# The median run time is: 478.8434 seconds
+# The median run time is: 919.4522 seconds
 ```

 <img src="example/Tsplot_LC3&4.jpeg" width="100%" />

-Comparing the run times betweens the Load Case 3 and 4, we have significant decrease of run times for the parallel simulations due to the time saving from the parallel computing.
+Comparing the run times betweens the Load Case 3 and 4, we have a decrease of run times for the parallel simulations due to the time saving from the parallel computing.
 Therefore, the parallel algorithm is preferred for large workloads.

 ## Acknowledgements